-Bail-in legislation, which ensures that large investors including local authorities will rescue failing banks instead of taxpayers in the future, has now been fully implemented in the UK, USA and Germany.
-The rest of the European Union will follow suit in January 2016, while Australia, Canada and Switzerland are well advanced with their own plans.
-Meanwhile, changes to the UK Financial Services
+Bail-in legislation, which ensures that large investors including local authorities will rescue failing banks instead of taxpayers in the future, has now been fully implemented in the European Union, Switzerland and USA, while Australia and Canada are progressing with their own plans.
+In addition, the largest UK banks will ringfence their retail banking functions into separate legal entities during 2018.
+There remains some uncertainty over how these changes will impact upon the credit strength of the residual legal entities.

-Compensation Scheme and similar European schemes in July 2015 mean that most private sector investors are now partially or fully exempt from contributing to a bail-in.
-The credit risk associated with making unsecured bank deposits has therefore increased relative to the risk of other investment options available to the PCC; returns from cash deposits however remain stubbornly low.
+The credit risk associated with making unsecured bank deposits has therefore increased relative to the risk of other investment options available to the PCC; returns from cash deposits however remain very low.

-2.2 Interest rate forecast
+2.3 Interest rate forecast